 In the anime, Meta Knight is shown to be even more manipulative and even lean more towards being a Guile Hero.
 He's willing to help Kirby in certain circumstances, but mostly wants Kirby to learn on his own.
 He even points out what he's often been manipulating Kirby himself into doing: "In order to mature, Kirby will have to be pushed to his limits.
 Only then will he learn the true mastery of his powers and therefore turn the tides of the battle."

-And more recently: Magolor, who tricks Kirby, Meta Knight, Dedede, and Bandana Waddle Dee to beat a four-headed dragon for him so that he can steal its crown for himself.
+Kirby's Return to Dream Land: Magolor, who tricks Kirby, Meta Knight, Dedede, and Bandana Waddle Dee to beat a four-headed dragon for him so that he can steal its crown for himself.
 He appeared to be a friendly alien at first, but actually wanted to use the crown to rule the universe.

 The Practical incarnation from Planescape: Torment is this in spades.
 He devises traps that only his immortal future-selves can surmount, sets up a multi-lifetime plan to stop the Ascended One, and does a royal number on Dak'kon by essentially brainwashing him and manipulating his religious views with the fabricated circle, just for access to his sword.
 Also, what he does to Deionarra just to get a spy in the Fortress of Regrets.

 Also, Ravel, even if she loses out anyway.
 Kinda.